MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ### Remove a saved prompt

 You can save a maximum of three prompts.
-If you want to save a new prompt, you must remove an existing prompt.
+If you want to save more prompts, you must remove an existing prompt.

 1. Open Sales Copilot.

 2. On the **Highlights** tab, select **Describe the email you want**.

-3. Under the **Favorites** section, select :::image type="icon" source="media/remove-prompt-icon1.png" border="false"::: for the prompt you want to remove.
+3. Under the **Favorites** section, select the star icon :::image type="icon" source="media/remove-prompt-icon1.png" border="false"::: for the prompt you want to remove.

-    Alternately, you can generate suggested content using the saved prompt, and then select :::image type="icon" source="media/remove-prompt-icon2.png" border="false"::: beside the prompt.
+    Alternately, you can generate suggested content using the saved prompt, and then select the star icon :::image type="icon" source="media/remove-prompt-icon2.png" border="false"::: beside the prompt.

     :::image type="content" source="media/remove-prompt.png" alt-text="Screenshot showing icon to remove a saved prompt":::